ndabAP/ping-pong/README.md

 # ping-pong

-`ping-pong` is a generic pong implementation in Go with a Canvas engine.
+`ping-pong` tries to be a generic pong implementation, written in Go.
+It includes a Canvas engine playable in a browser wit Canvas support.

 ![Screenshot from 2023-06-06 07-46-48](https://github.com/ndabAP/ping-pong/assets/8510570/86c9569e-9892-4401-a96a-ce63adb6af82)

 ## How to start

-To play with the Canvas engine, download or pull the repository to start the backend server:
+To play in the browser with the Canvas engine, download or pull the repository to start the backend server:

 ```bash
 $ go run *.go -debug